DOI-ONRR/doi-extractives-data/_how-it-works/disbursements.md

 ## Disbursements and location

-### Onshore and offshore

-The distribution of disbursements often depends on where the revenue was generated.
+The distribution of disbursements often depends on the geographic source of the revenue.
 The largest geographic categories that govern disbursements are _onshore_ and _offshore_.
 For example, state governments receive a portion of revenue from onshore extraction on federal land in their state, and 100% of disbursements to the Reclamation Fund come from onshore revenues.

+### Disbursements from onshore revenues

+Federal onshore revenue is generated from leases on federal land within a given state or on Native American land.

+Except for Alaska, states receive 49% of extractive revenues paid to the federal government from leases on federal land in that state.
+Alaska receives 90%, dating back to the Alaska Statehood Act.

+ONRR disburses 40% of onshore revenues to the Reclamation Fund to be used for infrastructure projects, such as dams and power plants.
+Another 10% goes to the general fund of the U.S. Treasury, where Congress can appropriate it for programs and services.
+The remaining 1% of revenue is used for administrative purposes.

+#### Native American disbursements

+ONRR disburses 100% of revenue collected from resource extraction on Native American lands back to tribes, nations, and individuals.
+[Learn more about natural resources on Native American land]({{site.baseurl}}/how-it-works/#tribal-overview).

 ### Disbursements from offshore revenues